RL-I2IT: Image-to-Image Translation with Deep Reinforcement Learning: Introduction

 \item To tackle the high-dimensional continuous action learning problem, we propose a stochastic meta policy that divides the decision-making processing into two steps: state $\rightarrow$ low-dimensional plan and plan $\rightarrow$ action.
 The plan guides the actor to predict a tractable action, and the critic evaluates the plan.
 The approach makes the whole learning process feasible and computationally efficient.

 \item Compared to existing DL-based models, our DRL-based model is lightweight, making it simple and computationally efficient.
 For example, compared to a recent one-step I2IT model pix2pixHD of size 45.9M \cite{wang2018high}, the size of our model is only 9.7M.
-The training speed of \sw is estimated to be at least one order of magnitude faster than that of Palette \cite{saharia2022palette}.

 \item Our \sw~framework is flexible in incorporating many advanced auxiliary learning methods for various complex I2IT applications.
-Experimental results on a variety of applications, from face inpainting and neural style transfer to digits transform and deformable image registration, show that our approach achieves state-of-the-art performance.
+Experimental results on a variety of applications, from face inpainting to neural style transfer show that our approach achieves state-of-the-art performance.

 \end{compactitem}